EpicDevelopment/.github/profile/README.md

 <h1>Vandal Development</h1>

-This org contains the source code for plugin by Vandal Development, These can be found below.
+This org contains the source code for plugins by Vandal Development, These can be found below.
 If given access to any private repos, please do not leak them :)
 </div>

 > [!CAUTION]